GaniLanka/Data-Analytics-on-Covid19/README.md

 ### Regional charts

 ![regional charts](images/regional.png)
 There are two regional charts, described below.
 These charts can display the absolute infection numbers within the region, or numbers which are relative to the region's population.
-Selecting the radio button for `Values per 100,000 of population` normalizes each curve by population and can make it easier to compare the infection rates of regions with vastly different population counts.
+Selecting the radio button for `Values per 100,000 of population` normalizes each curve by population and can make it easier to compare the infection rates of regions with extremely different population counts.
 Selecting `Total values` returns the charts to absolute numbers.

 #### Infections

 ![infections](images/infections.png)

-The infections chart displays the totals for `CONFIRMED`, `ACTIVE`, `RECOVERED`, and `DEATHS` for the selected region, by date.
+The infections chart will displays the totals for `CONFIRMED`, `ACTIVE`, `RECOVERED`, and `DEATHS` for the selected region, by date.
 Hovering the mouse over the chart will reveal the counts for each of these measures on the specific date.
 Using the mouse, you can zoom in and out or click and drag to select a box to zoom in on.
 Additionally, hovering over the chart (or any chart on the dashboard) will make visible several control buttons in the top right of the chart.
 There are slightly different options for each chart, but of particular usefulness is the ability to reset the chart back to original zoom level.

 As with the other two line charts on this dashboard, clicking on an item in the legend will temporarily remove that item from the chart.
 Clicking again will add it back.
 Double-clicking an item will remove all other items and isolate that singular item on the chart.
 Double-clicking again will add back all items.